Huwei River Channel

 滬尾水源石切拱門

-During the Japanese colonial period, in order to solve the drinking water problem in Taiwan, in 1896, the Japanese government hired British engineer Barton as a sanitation engineering consultant for the Taiwan Governor-General's Office, responsible for the design and construction of the waterworks.
-The present "Shuangjuntou Tap Water Plant" is Taiwan's first water plant.
-The classical stone archway, inscribed with the words "Huwei Water Source," has withstood a century, and the clear water still flows continuously, supplying the Tamsui area.
-The current "Huwei Waterway" is a natural groundwater source at a low elevation, located at the foot of the mountain on Water Source Street in Tamsui District, enjoying the reputation of being Taiwan's first waterway.
+During the Japanese colonial period, to address Taiwan's tap water issues, in 1896, the Japanese hired British engineer Barton as the consulting engineer for the Taiwan Governor General's Office, responsible for the design and construction of the waterworks.
+The current "Shuangjuntou Water Treatment Plant" is Taiwan's first water treatment plant.
+The classical stone archway, inscribed with the words "Huwei Water Source," has withstood the test of a century, and the clear water continues to flow, providing a steady supply to the Tamsui area.
+The current "Huwei Waterway" is a low-altitude natural groundwater source located at the foothills of Shuishe Street in Tamsui District, earning it the title of Taiwan's first aqueduct.

-During the Japanese colonial period, in order to solve Taiwan's drinking water problem, in 1896, the Governor-General of Taiwan hired British engineer Barton as a consultant for sanitation engineering, responsible for the design and construction of the water treatment plant.
-The current "Shuangjuntou Water Treatment Plant" is the first water treatment plant in Taiwan.
-It features a classical stone archway, with "Huwei Water Source" inscribed above it.
-After a century, the aqueduct remains clear and continues to supply water to the Tamsui area without interruption.
-The present "Huwei Aqueduct" is a natural underground water source at low elevation, located at the foothills of Water Source Street in Tamsui District, and is renowned as Taiwan's first aqueduct.
-This historical site encompasses three parts: the Shuangjuntou Water Source, the valve chamber, and the fire hydrant on Sanmin Street.
-The valve chamber and fire hydrant are small public buildings within the city, while the water source originates from deep volcanic rock at the foothills of Datun Mountain, flowing year-round with clear and sweet spring water in a serene environment.
-The guardhouse, brick pillar at the entrance, and these century-old facilities that protect the water source have now been designated as protected historical sites by the city.
+During the Japanese colonial period, to address the water supply issue in Taiwan, the governor-general of Taiwan appointed British engineer Barton in 1896 as a consultant for hygiene engineering, responsible for the design and construction of the waterworks.
+The "Shuangjuntou Waterworks" is the first water plant in Taiwan.
+The classical stone archway, engraved with the words "Huwei Water Source," has withstood the test of time; over a century later, its aqueduct continues to supply fresh water to the Tamsui area abundantly.
+The current "Huwei Aqueduct" belongs to a naturally low-altitude underground water source, located at the foothills of Water Source Street in Tamsui District, and is renowned as Taiwan's first water aqueduct.
+Its historic site comprises three parts: the Shuangjuntou water source, the valve chamber, and the fire hydrant on Sanmin Street.
+The valve chamber and fire hydrant are small public buildings within the city, while the water source originates from deep volcanic rocks at the base of Datun Mountain, never drying up, with clear and sweet spring water in a tranquil environment.
+The guardhouse, brick columns at the entrance, and the century-old facilities protecting the water source have now been designated as municipal historic sites.

 Transportation Methods:【Public Transport】1.
-Take the MRT to Hongshulin Station, and transfer to bus 818, 879, 882, or 983 to get off at Tamkang University Station, then walk to the destination. 【Driving】1.
-From Taipei, take the Tamsui Road, turn right onto Denghui Avenue, then turn right onto Section 2 of Shuiyuan Street, pass by the entrance of Tamkang Farm, and follow the right path to reach the destination.
+Take the MRT to Hongshulin Station, then transfer to bus 818, 879, 882, or 983 to get off at Tamkang University Station and walk to your destination. 【Driving】1.
+From Taipei, take the Tamsui Highway, turn right onto Denghui Boulevard, then turn right onto Section 2, Shuianyuan Street.
+Pass by the entrance of Tamkang Farm and follow the small path on the right to arrive.

-Other Nearby Attractions: Huwei Cherry Blossom AvenueSankong Spring Hiking TrailTamkang University Maritime MuseumNanshan TempleJinciou Cultural ParkTamsui Meteorological StationLiouyu Transworld Liou Star GardenBeishin Organic Leisure FarmTamsui Cultural Park - Shell WarehouseMangrove Conservation Area
+Other Nearby Attractions: Huwei Cherry Blossom AvenueSankong Spring TrailTamkang University Maritime MuseumYinshan TempleJinxiu Villa Cultural ParkTamsui Climate Observation StationRyusendo GardenBeishin Organic Leisure FarmTamsui Cultural Park - Shell WarehouseMangrove Nature Reserve

 Recommended Hotel Bookings